jxieeducation/Product-Notes-2017/startups/vc_watch/FinTech.md

 	* coins will be used as actual money on the platform
 * Digital Asset Holdings
 	* developer of blockchain software for the financial sector
+* norbloc
+	* using blockchain to store customer identity / onboarding data